-As the Research Project is worth 20 credits (out of 60 credits in final year), it is important that you engage fully with it.
+As the Independent Research Project is worth 20 credits (out of 60 credits in final year), it is important that you engage fully with it.
 PS357 is a required module and must be passed without compensation (i.e., mark of 40% achieved).
+To be eligible for PSI graduate membership, students must pass the independent research project, and gain at least a Lower Second-Class Honours degree.

-The Independent Research Project is designed to help you develop a number of critical skills that not only pertain to the degree itself, but which are transferrable to life after university.
+The Independent Research Project is designed to help you develop several critical skills that not only pertain to the degree itself, but which are transferrable to life after university.
 The module provides experience in conceptualising and conducting empirical research in psychology, and to establish the skills necessary to produce a research report according to current academic standards within psychology.